Top 8 Causes of Uber & Lyft Accidents

 Driving in the rain is hazardous and might result in accidents.
 Driving conditions can be more challenging under heavy rain, hail, snow, ice, high winds, and fog.
 Furthermore, heavy rains can make the road slippery, increasing the likelihood of an accident.
 It is also more difficult to control a motor vehicle under such weather conditions.

 Potholes are a common source of accidents because they can’t always be avoided and often pop up unexpectedly.
 Similarly, other faults in the roadways, like uneven concrete or broken traffic lights can cause a major collision.
 Liability for these types of Uber/Lyft accidents can fall on the city/government, as they are responsible for maintaining safe roadways for all motorists.

 Most ridesharing companies don’t offer training to drivers before hiring.
 Although candidates must undergo a background check and meet certain criteria, like the age requirement and possessing a California driver’s license, the hiring process is fairly simple.
 Once hired, training is not always enforced.
 Therefore, these new drivers are not prepared for the trips that lay ahead or the encounters they may be faced with.
 This is especially dangerous, as some drivers do not possess the necessary driving skills and experience to respond well under certain traffic conditions.

-Help From an Experienced Rideshare Accident Attorney
+Help From an Experienced Uber & Lyft Accident Lawyer

 Have you been in a Uber and Lyft accident?
-If you're looking for the best Uber and Lyft accident lawyers in Riverside, CA, we've got you covered.
+If you're looking for the best Uber and Lyft accident lawyer in Riverside, CA, we've got you covered.
 Our team of skilled and award-winning attorneys at Sycamore Accident Lawyers will assist you in obtaining the appropriate compensation for your rideshare accident.
 We are here to discuss your case at your convenience.
 We are available to help you 24 hours a day, seven days a week.
 Contact us to schedule a free consultation today.